madkingsag/stilt/packages/graphql/docs/USAGE.md

 }
 ```

-The directory can contain multiple files, each with their own schema.
-Those individual schemas will be merged together into one. (using [merge-graphql-schemas](https://github.com/okgrow/merge-graphql-schemas)).
+Each individual schema definition will be merged together into the main schema. (using [merge-graphql-schemas](https://github.com/okgrow/merge-graphql-schemas)).

 **Note**: Two types, `Query` and `Mutation`, have special meaning: They correspond to the `query` and `mutation` keys of a `GraphQLSchema`.
 These two types will be merged together in the merged schema.
 Other, custom, types will not be merged together.

 ### `resolvers`

-- `resolvers` *(required)*: The directory in which GraphQL schema resolvers are located.
+- `resolvers` *(optional, default: `'**/*.resolver.js'`)*:  A [glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern defining where GraphQL Resolvers are located.
 They must be JavaScript files containing a default export which is a class of resolvers.

-Each resolver method must be static and be annotated with the `@Resolve` decorator.
+Each resolver method must be annotated with the `@Resolve` decorator.

 ```javascript
 // resolvers/ClientResolver.js